All Blacks beat Springboks, extend streak in group games

 YOKOHAMA, Japan (AP) — New Zealand straightened the world champion crown on its head and removed any doubt about its status as Rugby World Cup favorite as it overcame South Africa 23-13 on Saturday in the tournament’s most anticipated pool game.

-A resurgent South Africa drew with the All Blacks on their home turf in July and stripped them of the Rugby Championship to make many question whether the New Zealanders had been finally brought back to the field.
+A resurgent South Africa drew with the All Blacks on their home turf in July and stripped them of the Rugby Championship to make many think the New Zealanders had been finally brought back to the field.
 They also lost the No. 1 ranking they’d held for a decade, but that’s coming back to them after this win that showed off their ruthlessness and depth of skills.

 After a cagey start, the All Blacks unlocked the scoreboard by exploiting Springboks errors for 17 points in six minutes to lead 17-3 at halftime.
-The All Blacks let South Africa back in with a soft try, and the Springboks closed within four points with a quarter to go.
+They then let South Africa back in with a soft try, and the Springboks closed within four points with a quarter to go.

-But the All Blacks re-imposed control up front, and two late penalties secured the victory to open their account in a bid for a third successive World Cup title.
+But the All Blacks re-imposed control up front, if not on South Africa wisp Cheslin Kolbe, and two late penalties secured the victory to open their account in a bid for a third successive World Cup title.

+“The defense of both sides was very staunch and you just had to take what you were given,” New Zealand coach Steve Hansen said.

-New Zealand was stifled by South Africa’s blitz defense for more than a quarter, but pounced on the Springboks’ errors in possession.
+His side was stifled by South Africa’s blitz defense for more than a quarter, but pounced on the Springboks’ errors in possession.

 A loose pass by scrumhalf Faf de Klerk was hacked on by New Zealand flyhalf Richie Mo’unga, who regathered and was caught in front of the posts by South Africa wing Makazole Mpimpi.
 South Africa was penalized and Mo’unga kicked the first points for New Zealand, which was energized.